DoD Issues Guidelines to Protect PHI During Pandemic

 - Encrypt patient health information - Encrypting data on a system can reduce the risk that PHI can be compromised if security controls are breached.

-- Limit access to patient health information - Access should be on a need to know basis
+- Limit access to patient health information within a health information system - Access should be on a need to know basis

 - Configure systems to lock automatically – Specifically, systems containing PHI should lock automatically after 15 minutes of inactivity.